AvtsVivek/Oh-My-Posh-Setup/README.md

 8. Configure Oh-My-Posh to start up when terminal starts. https://youtu.be/NaHgtHnOPi8?t=130

-1. Create a powershell profile.
+9. Create a powershell profile.
 Type $profile on the terminal

-2.
+   1.  start $HOME\Documents\PowerShell\

+10.

 The profile is here.